 A LifeGroup is a small group of friends—students who have something in common and want to study the Bible.
 Together they help each other grow in that relationship with God.
 There are currently over 80 LifeGroups on campus.
 There are so many different groups.
 There is a rock climbing group that does devotions and goes rock climbing—it’s very personal to each student leader.

 How do I know which one to join?

 At the beginning of this year we had GroupLink.
 In GroupLink we have all these round coffee tables in the gyms with all these student leaders.
 They give a little elevator pitch of why you should join their LifeGroup.
-Some of the girls set up their table with little lights, the book they are going to read, or some guys will put up a basketball.

 Can I join more than one LifeGroup?

 You could... but I recommend focusing on one.
 Maybe joining two in the beginning but choosing one that you can consistently go to.
 If a group isn’t a good fit, you can change!
 You’re not stuck in one group.

 How do you find a new group after GroupLink?

 There are several ways you can find a new group.
 One of the ways is going to Pastor Anna’s office.
 She has a database of the different groups that students have on this campus.
 Or you could talk to the LifeGroup student directors or any of the LifeGroup coaches.
 Even if it’s after GroupLink, someone can still join.
 They just have to be more proactive.
 You can also ask your friends.